Introduction to the Filing Process for Chapter 13 Bankruptcy

 Appealing the Dismissal of a Chapter 13 Bankruptcy

-The bankruptcy court can dismiss your Chapter 13 case for many reasons.
-In most cases, you can file a new bankruptcy right away.
-But sometimes it can be in your best interest to appeal the dismissal order to a higher court for further review.
+The bankruptcy court can dismiss a Chapter 13 case for many reasons, and sometimes, you can file a new bankruptcy right away.
+But sometimes, it can be in your best interest to appeal the dismissal order to a higher court for further review.

 -